-What is the difference between West Coast and East Coast?
+Difference between West Coast and East Coast

 West coast oysters?
 East coast oysters?
 Aren’t all oysters the same?
 The simple answer- no, not at all.
 The location where the oysters grew will change the taste of the oyster and also how they look.
 Crazy right?
 While we could actually write a whole book on the differences between East coast and West coast oysters, let’s start by taking a look at the main differences.

 We’ll begin by evaluating the appearance of West coast oysters versus East coast oysters.
 You can actually tell where the oyster is from just by looking at it.
 Do you have a round oyster with rough, fluted edges in front of you?
 Then you are looking at a West coast oyster.
 If you would describe your oyster as having a smooth, tear drop shape with a more narrow base, then you have an East Coast oyster.
 Easy enough, right?!
 Oysters from West coast = rough and round, East coast = long and smooth.